 - We only select & sell paintings based upon subject, quality & significance.

 - We provide our clients with friendly professional customer service.

 - Offered in fine used condition.

-- Front painting surface is in good order.
-Having various craquelure & foxing stains in places, the canvas has been relined and has some overpainting in areas.
-Set in a later frame, the frame is in good overall order having general wear, scuffs, scratches in places commensurate with usage & age.
+- Front painting is in good order.
+Having various cruelure & foxing stains in places, the canvas has been relined and has some overprinting in areas.
+Set in a later frame, the frame is in good overall order, having general wear, scuffs, scratches in places commensurate with usage & age.

 High (49 cm)